 The intercalibration is carried out at the level of the biological quality elements, comparing the classification results of the national monitoring systems for each biological element and for each common surface water body type among Member States within the same GIG.
 Some biological quality elements that have been intercalibrated are e.g. macroinvertebrates in different types of rivers or phytoplankton in different types of lakes.

-In the first phase of intercalibration it was not possible to intercalibrate all biological quality elements in all water categories.
-The existing gaps are due mainly to the lack of development of WFD compliant national assessment methods and the lack of data for some quality elements.
-The intercalibration exercise will therefore be continued in a second phase from 2008 to 2011 in order to achieve comparable and WFD consistent class boundaries for all biological quality elements.
+In these two phases of intercalibration it was not possible to intercalibrate all biological quality elements in all water categories.
+The existing gaps are due mainly to the lack of development of WFD compliant national assessment methods and the lack of data for some quality elements, especially in transitional and coastal waters.
+The intercalibration exercise will therefore be continued in a third phase in order to achieve comparable and WFD consistent class boundaries for all biological quality elements by end 2016.
+This will also allow for these results to be included in a new Decision and to be used in the third river basin planning cycle.

-You can also read about this process in Water note Waternote 7 : Intercalibration - a common scale for Europes waters
+You can also read about this process in Waternote 7: Intercalibration - a common scale for Europes waters

-The JRC CIRCA Information exchange platform provides more technical information on the intercalibration exercise.
+The CIRCABC Information exchange platform provides more technical information on the intercalibration exercise.

 Among others, the following documents can be downloaded from there: